Kansas Senator Steve Fitzgerald Compared Planned Parenthood To Nazi Death Camp

 She claimed she did not make her decision to donate to Planned Parenthood in the name of Senator Fitzgerald out of spiteful reasons.
 However, her claims regarding why she did it surely sound very spiteful.
 She was angry and knew the only way to not be mad any longer was to try and make the Senator the angry one rather than her.
 Which at the end of the day means she was clearly upset and wanted to “get back” at Fitzgerald.

-Senator Fitzgerald, as mentioned earlier, did not make his comments just out of anger and try to somehow clarify later on.
-In fact, he decided to double down on the claims he made on Planned Parenthood in the letter, telling the Kansas City Star the following.
+Senator Fitzgerald as mentioned earlier, did not make his comments just out of anger and try to somehow clarify later on.
+In fact, he decided to double down on the claims he made on Planned Parenthood in the letter, telling the Kansas City Star…

 “It was either send them that or ignore it.
 I figured, I don’t want my name associated as a donation to Planned Parenthood, in my name, to go on undenounced by me.
 I think the Nazis ought to be incensed by the comparison.
 What I’m saying is, they’re both exterminating innocent human life.”